-Bc.
+Ing.
 Marek Kindermann is currently studying final year of his Master’s degree at the Department of Appliances and Methods for Biomedicine at the Faculty of Biomedical Engineering of the Czech Technical University in Prague.
 Topic of his thesis is „Detection of miRNA by luminescent nanodiamond particles in non-cellular samples“ under the leadership of RNDr.
 Veronika Benson, Ph.D.
-Since 2013 he has a Bachelor’s degree at The Department of Biomedical Technology at the Faculty of Biomedical Engineering.
+He has a Bachelor’s degree at The Department of Biomedical Technology and Master’s degree at the Department of Natural Sciences at the Faculty of Biomedical Engineering.

 00420 296 442 395